 back to top

-Minnesota's Department of Unemployment Insurance has provided a resource for individuals to determine theireligibility for unemployment benefits.
+Minnesota's Department of Unemployment Insurance (MDUI) has provided a resource for individuals to determine theireligibility for unemployment benefits.
 Their fact sheet Unemployment Benefits provides information on the regular rules for unemployment benefits.

 An Executive order issued by the governor waives the non-payable week under state law, to allow applicants to have access to unemployment benefits as quickly as possible.
 While applicants for unemployment benefits must actively seek suitable employment, the order clarifies that “suitable work” does not include jobs that pose a risk to an applicant’s health or the health of others.